chaima-123/ExportAndroXD/README.md

 -	Only solid color backgrounds are supported for artboard.

--	List views, recycler Viewer, grid view are not supported in this version and will be aded for the next versions.

 -	Only horizontal or Vertical Scroll View is accepted because the Horizontal/Vertical widget is not supported in android studio.

 -	Opacity is always considered as 100.

--	Gradient backgrounds on artboards
+-	Gradient backgrounds on artboards.